 - “For through him, we both have access in one Spirit to the Father.”
 (Ephesians 2:18)

 - “And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.”
 (John 1:14)

 - “Jesus said to her, “I am the resurrection and the life.
 Whoever believes in me, though he dies, yet shall he live.
 (John 11:25)

 - “So Jesus again said to them, “Truly, truly, I say to you, I am the door of the sheep.
 All who came before me are thieves and robbers, but the sheep did not listen to them.
 I am the door.
 If anyone enters by me, he will be saved and will go in and out and find pasture.
 The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.
 I am the good shepherd.
 The good shepherd lays down his life for the sheep.
 (John 10:7-11)

 What is the Relevance of “I am the Way, the Truth, and the Life” Today?

 God never changes.
 He is the same yesterday, today, and forever.
-What He revealed to the disciples and to Israel 2000 years ago is still true today.
-Now more than ever do we need to remember, understand and accept this truth.
-Every day, we are bombarded with distraction and misdirection, false doctrines and false theology, and lies and temptation to make us desire this world and this life more than Christ.
+What He revealed to the disciples and Israel 2000 years ago is still true today.
+Now more than ever we need to remember, understand and accept this truth.
+Every day, we are bombarded with distraction and misdirection, false doctrines and false theology, and lies and the temptation to make us desire this world and this life more than Christ.
 But when we know for sure The Way, The Truth, and The Life, these traps of the enemy will be futile.

 Faith-Filled Content Delivered To Your Inbox